 2. Use natural remedies and pheromones to help calm your cat

 If your cat is susceptible to the effects of catnip, this herb can help to calm your cat temporarily while she is in heat.
 Catnip, or Nepeta cataria, a member of the mint family, affects 70% to 80% of cats.
 Response to this herb is hereditary.
-Catnip has a calming effect on some cats, making others hyperactive and aggressive.
+Catnip has a calming effect on some cats, but it makes others hyperactive and aggressive.
 If you find that catnip makes your cat mellow, it is worth giving it to your cat while she is in heat.
 The effects of catnip are unfortunately short-lived and only last around ten minutes.
 There is a refractory period of an hour afterward where cats are no longer sensitive to the effects of catnip.

 Another natural remedy that may help calm a cat in heat is L-theanine.
 L-theanine is an amino acid found in tea leaves that has a relaxing effect on people and animals.
 Although it is possible to see a calming effect from L-theanine within a few days of use, full effects may take up to two weeks of use.
 The safety of L-theanine in pregnant and breeding animals has not been proven, so if you are planning on breeding with your female cat, it’s best not to give her L-theanine.